Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Results of image generation with a wGAN

 \subsubsection{Visual comparison}

 In order to get a visual idea of image quality, we generated a set of 5k images per class and compared them to the full training data set over all cross-validation folds.
 The images are rotated so that their principal components are aligned.
 Subsequently, we compute the pixel-by-pixel difference for all possible pairs of real and generated images.
 All classes also include a few difficult to define sources with rather small spatial extension that are easy to emulate but do not show the generator's capability of reproducing the more interesting extended sources.
 Thus, we only consider images with an intensity sum of at least 15k (5k) for the extended (compact) radio galaxies.
 We show the resulting closest pairs for each class in \autoref{fig:image_examples}.
-By eye, the generated images appear very similar to the analogue real images, indicating a good performance of the generator setup.
-To also get an impression of the diversity of the generated data we show a random set of generated images in App.~\ref{App:img}.
+By eye, the generated images appear very similar to the analogue real images, indicating a good performance of the generator setup in terms of fidelity.
+In addition, the diversity of the generated data is crucial for the study in \autoref{sec:wGANsupAug}.
+To also get an impression of this diversity we show a random set of generated images in \cref{App:img}.